MicrosoftDocs/PowerShell-Docs/reference/7.4/Microsoft.PowerShell.Core/About/about_Scopes.md

 c:\scripts\sample.ps1
 ```

+A script file must have a `.ps1` file extension to be executable.
+Files that
+have spaces in their path must be enclosed in quotes.
+If you try to execute the
+quoted path, PowerShell displays the contents of the quoted string in stead of
+running the script.
+The call operator (`&`) allows you to execute the contents
+of the string containing the filename.

-Also, using the call operator (`&`) to run a function or script runs it in
+Using the call operator to run a function or script runs it in script scope.
-script scope.
 Using the call operator is no different than running the script by name.

 ```powershell
 & c:\scripts\sample.ps1
 ```

-You can read more about the call operator in [about_operators][05].
+You can read more about the call operator in [about_Operators][05].

 To run the `Sample.ps1` script in the local scope type a dot and a space (`. `)
 before the path to the script: